VitaliyNosov/wp-lanars-plugin-test/README.md

     <img src="https://i.ibb.co/7b7s0vJ/plugin-test-baner.png"alt="Baner">
 </p>

-> In the folder: site-dulicator find the entire site with the plugin.
+> In the folder: site-duplicator find the entire site with the plugin.
 It can be deployed and tested to make sure it works.

 ### Start: